RealToughCandy/7-day-free-trial/README.md

 Most free trials are valid for new accounts only.
 In other words, if you've signed up for a free trial on one of these platforms in the past, your account probably isn't eligible for another one.

 _Some of the links here are affiliates.
 That means if you end up going past the free trial & buying soemething, I may earn a few bucks.
-It's a free way to support repos like these, so thank you for your support!_
+It's a free way of supporting repos like these, so thank you for your support!_

 # Software/Web Development Education